Thursday, December 2, 2010

 For cost calculation, files are segmented by 22MB blocks so most of pictures will cost 1 credit (1 US cent) to distribute to one channel and a 35MB photo for example will cost 2 credits to distribute.
 A 500MB movie file would cost 25 credits (25 US cents) to distribute per channel.

 Once uploaded using an ftp client like Filezilla, files are stored seven days and subsequently deleted.It is however possible to extend their storage life by paying an additional fee.
-I am using picWorkflow to syndicate videos to Pond5, Clipcanvas and Revostock and as a former Isyndica user, I am very pleased with the service so far.
+I am using picWorkflow to syndicate videos to Pond5, Clipcanvas, Shutterstock and Revostock and as a former Isyndica user, I am very pleased with the service so far.

 Pros: Upload once, multichannel distribution.
 Footage distribution.
 Storage option available.